glnc/spur-wasm/README.md

 # spur-wasm
 Compile SPUR to WebAssembly using emscripten.

-This is a fork of [SPUR](https://github.com/ZaydH/spur) by Zayd Hammoudeh.
+This is a fork of [SPUR](https://github.com/ZaydH/spur) by Zayd Hammoudeh and Dimitris Achlioptas.

 Tested on Ubuntu 16.04 LTS.